 Working with the idea that there must be other people who enjoy games, who felt equally lonely, we suggested starting a Games Club which would be run by Julie.
 Starting with Scrabble we now have a boxful of games and a successful club that meets twice a week.
 Julie not only gets much needed social time but provides the opportunity for others to benefit too.
 And we found a volunteer tutor to teach Bridge!

 The cafe relies on volunteers to cook lunch once a week, and we need more hands!
 What we are missing is someone who would be interested in cooking and might like to help someone with learning difficulties or special needs to be able to join in.
 We split into three - one or two doing the meat course, one or two doing the vegetarian option, and one or two doing the dessert.
 You don't even have to commit to doing it every week - although that would be wonderful too - but once a month would be great if you can spare that time.
+It could even be just popping in at the end to help with the clear-up.

 The Growing Space provides us with our salads and some vegetables, and we buy locally where possible - all our meat comes from Andrew Barclay, so we like quality ingredients.
 You don't need to have been a professional chef, and we will give you training to get your Level 2 Hygiene Certificate.
 We understand people may not want the commitment of cooking every week, so we are looking to find a team of two or three volunteers who could share the job.